kisakson/DoodleApp/README.md

 To run this program, check out this project on your computer.
 You can then view (and edit) files locally.
 The app is most easily run through a working copy of Android Studio using a physical phone or an emulator.

+# Sources

+No complete code or full open source libraries were specifically taken to create this project, though many websites were visited for research and to learn how to program in Android Studio (primarily Jon Froehlich's resources, Android Studio documentation pages, and many Stack Overflow pages).